HTTP-RPC/Kilo/template-reference.md

 * an instance of `java.util.time.TemporalAccessor`

 ## Conditional Sections
 Conditional section markers define a section of content that is only rendered if the named value exists in the data dictionary.
 When the value exists, it is used as the data dictionary for the section.
 Additionally, for `Iterable` content, the named sequence must contain at least one value.
-For strings, the named value must be non-empty.
-For booleans, the named value must be `true`.
+For booleans, the value must be `true`.

 For example, given the following data dictionary: